monagrland/MB_Pipeline/config/README.md

 #### Reference databases for taxonomic classification

-The database should contain unaligned reference sequences for the target gene in Fasta format, along with the taxonomic classification in SINTAX format in the sequence header, which is described in the VSEARCH manual:
+The database(s) should contain unaligned reference sequences for the target gene in Fasta format, along with the taxonomic classification in SINTAX format in the sequence header, which is described in the VSEARCH manual: